 The great one-horned Indian Rhinoceros is characterized by thickened skin which has the appearance of plate armor.
 Its prehensile, or grasping, upper lip shows that it feeds partly at least on leaves and twigs, although it is found chiefly in the grass-jungles of Assam.

 The Banting is possibly the most like the domestic cow in appearance of all the wild bovines, and may be ancestral to the Indian cattle.
-It is, however, closely related to the Gaur.
-It is found in flat country at lower altitudes.
-The Banting occurs from Burma and Cochin China to Bali in the Malay Archipelago.
+It is, how-